-A NPDES permit is the tool that requires Best Management Practices, monitoring, and reporting to ensure water quality standards are met.
+A NPDES permit is the tool that requires best management practices, monitoring, and reporting to ensure water quality standards are met.
 These facilities are operated to rear fish for harvest and market sale.
-Uneaten fish food, fish feces, and the accidental release of Atlantic Salmon are the primary pollutants produced as a result of the operation of these facilities.
-The requirements in the permit allow us to enforce that facilities are meeting water quality standards until the net pens are phased out.
+Uneaten fish food and fish feces are the primary pollutants produced as a result of the operation of these facilities, as well as any accidental release of fish.
+The requirements in the permit allow us to enforce that facilities are meeting water quality standards.

-April 2017: Cooke submits applications to renew their permits for all seven of their net pen facilities.
+- April 2017: Cooke submits applications to renew their permits for all eight of their net pen facilities.

-March 2018: Governor Inslee signs House Bill 2957 into law.
-It phases out Atlantic salmon marine net pens, with all operations completely closed by 2022.
+- March 2018: Governor Inslee signs House Bill 2957 into law.
+It phases out Atlantic salmon marine net pens.

 - July 2019: Ecology issues permits to four net pen facilities